hydephp/develop/docs/creating-content/managing-assets.md

 The frontend assets are separated into three places.

-- The `resources/assets` contains **source** files, meaning files that will be compiled into something else.
+- The `resources/assets` folder contain **source** files, meaning files that will be compiled into something else.
 Here you will find the `app.css` file that bootstraps the TailwindCSS styles.
 This file is also an excellent place to add your custom styles.
 It is also where we import HydeFront.
 If you compile this file in the base install, it will output the same file that's already included in Hyde.